-Includes: responsibility of Student Services Development (Academic Processes); appointments with no previous experience; responsibilities of the Head of School
+Includes: responsibility of Registry and Academic Affairs; appointments with no previous experience; responsibilities of the Head of School

-8.1 Student Services Development (Academic Processes) ensures that all external examiners are informed about the University’s procedures and policy which may be by provision of an opportunity to attend a University induction event, and the value accorded by the institution to the feedback from external examiners as part of the University’s broader system of quality assurance and enhancement.
+8.1 Registry and Academic Affairs ensures that all external examiners are informed about the University’s procedures and policy which may be by provision of an opportunity to attend a University induction event, and the value accorded by the institution to the feedback from external examiners as part of the University’s broader system of quality assurance and enhancement.